jcomeauictx/python-lzw/README.txt

+# FORGET THIS
+I started trying to get this code working so I could verify my own lzw decoder.
+But it's a mess, and fixing one part breaks another part.
+I'm abandoning it.
+I don't think it's salvageable.
+See my `lzw` project instead.

+# original README

 This is the README file for lzw, small, low level, pure python module for simple, stream-friendly data compression, built around iterators.
 Please see the accompanying LICENSE.txt file for license terms.